marcospgp/com.unity.graphtools.foundation/README.md

 # Graph Tools Foundation

+---
+Reason for forking: Had to make the package able to be compiled into a build.
+It seems to have been designed as editor only.
+---

 Graph Tools Foundation is a framework to build graph editing tools including a graph data model, a UI foundation and graph-to-asset pipeline.